Azure-Samples/azure-opensource-labs/4-postgres-citus/README.md

 CREATE INDEX payload_index ON github_events USING GIN (payload jsonb_path_ops);
 ```

 Next we’ll take those Postgres tables on the coordinator node and tell Hyperscale to shard them across the workers.
 To do so, we’ll run a query for each table specifying the key to shard it on.
-In the current example we’ll shard both the events and users table on `user_id`, causing all database entries on each of these tables with the same `user_id` to be on the same place in your cluster:
+In the current example we’ll shard both the events and users table on `user_id`, causing all database entries on each of these tables with the same `user_id` to be on the same node in your cluster:

 ```sql
 SELECT create_distributed_table('github_events', 'user_id');